What Is Virtual Terminal Payment Processing?

 - You’ll still need a cash register if you accept payments in cash or by cheque.

-- A cloud-based system can make transaction data visible to hackers (although customers’ card details are tokenised, which according to data from Visa, can reduce fraud by around 26%).
+- A cloud-based system makes transaction data visible to hackers (although customers’ card details are generally tokenised).

-To work around these limitations, it’s a good idea to have a manual backup system for payments such as the systems we recommend in our article on how to handle a credit card processing outage.
-You can also download transaction data onto your hard drive as a backup in case the internet is down.
+To work around these limitations, have a manual backup system for payments, such as the systems we recommend in our article on how to handle a credit card processing outage.
+Regularly download transaction data onto your hard drive as a backup in case the internet is down.

 What to Look For When Choosing a Virtual Terminal Provider

-So, you’ve decided to try a virtual terminal?
-Congratulations!
-We’re confident you’ll have a great experience.
-When you’re looking for the best virtual terminal merchant account for your needs, look for a provider that:
+When you’re searching for the best virtual terminal merchant account for your needs, look for a provider that:

 - Is PCI-DSS compliant

-- Securely encrypts transaction data using SHA-256 encryption
+- Securely encrypts transaction data using data protocols like SHA-256 encryption

 - Tokenises card details before sending them through the payment gateway